 Schizophrenia is a devastating mental disorder that affects about 1% of the total population.
-Patients with adolescent onset schizophrenia (AOS) suffer from more severe symptoms and have a worse prognosis.
+Patients with adolescent-onset schizophrenia (AOS) suffer from more severe symptoms and have a worse prognosis.
 The aetiology of schizophrenia is largely unknown.
-However, it is widely accepted, in part, as a neurodevelopmental disorder with a multifactorial genetic and environmental (e.g. inflammation) basis.
-It has been difficult to produce adequate animal models, therefore I am using in vitro stem cell strategies to study human neural development in AOS.
+However, it is accepted as a neurodevelopmental disorder with a multifactorial genetic and environmental (e.g. inflammation) basis.
+It has been difficult to produce adequate animal models.
+Therefore we use in vitro stem cell strategies to study neural development in AOS.
 The human olfactory mucosa harbours stem cells that give rise to neurons.
-These olfactory stem cells (OSCs) in vitro may provide an accessible resource for studying the molecular mechanisms that underlie the abnormal neurodevelopment in schizophrenia.
-Using this material, I assess the basic stem cell properties, as well as proliferation and migration, which were previously shown to be aberrantly regulated in OSCs from adult onset schizophrenia.
-From the same subjects as OSCs, I also obtained skin biopsies to undertake cellular reprogramming to generate patient-derived induced pluripotent stem cells (iPSCs) with the ultimate aim of in vitro generation of human neurons and microglia.
-The lineage conversion from iPSCs to neurons can be done via over-expression of key transcription factors during neurogenesis, such as NGN2.
-I assess a series of essential features of iPSC-derived layer III pyramidal neurons, co-cultured with or without iPSC-derived microglia, from three pairs of patients with AOS and healthy controls.
-My aim is to identify disease-associated phenotypes and eventually dissect out convergent pathways shared between patients with different genetic background.
+Olfactory ecto mesenchymal stem cells (OE-MSCs) in vitro may provide an accessible resource for studying the molecular mechanisms that underlie the abnormal neurodevelopment seen in schizophrenia.
+Accordingly, we have isolated OE-MSCs from 13 patients and 9 age and gender matched healthy controls.
+Using this material, we assess the stem cell properties, and performing functional assays addressing proliferation and migration.
+From the same subjects, we also obtained skin biopsies for generating patient derived induced pluripotent stem cells (iPSCs) with the ultimate aim of differentiation of cortical projection neurons and microglia.
+The differentiation of iPSCs into cortical projection neurons has been shown to recapitulate neurodevelopment in vivo, and generates cerebral cortex layer specific neurons.
+We assess the timing, quantity, morphology, synaptogenesis and synaptic maturity of neural cells during differentiation with and without iPSC-microglia.
+We run whole exome sequencing on patients and their parents, and have discovered one of our reprogrammed patient carries a mutation in SYNGAP1.
+SYNGAP1 encodes a GTPase-activating protein and governs synapse development.
+We also collect NGN2 induced neurons to perform transcriptomic study longitudinally, derived from 3 patients and 3 controls.
+We 3D-print bioreactors in 24-well plate to culture cerebral organoids in order to study mature neurons.
+Our ultimate goal is to dissect out convergent molecular pathways shared between patients with different genetic predispositions.

-I read Biochemistry at HAN University of Applied Sciences in The Netherlands and Neuroscience at Imperial College London in UK.
-After graduation I worked as a research assistant at University of Southern California, where I screened compounds on iPSC-derived motor neurons for the treatment of Amyotrophic Lateral Sclerosis.
-At the moment, I am a D.Phil candidate (3rd year) and a Clarendon scholar at DPAG, associated with St. Anne's College in Oxford.
+I obtained a BSc in Biochemistry in The Netherlands and MRes in Neuroscience in UK.
+After graduation I worked for a year to screen for therapeutic compounds on iPSC-derived motor neurons for the treatment of Amyotrophic Lateral Sclerosis.
+Currently I am a D.Phil candidate and a Clarendon scholar at DPAG, associated with St. Anne's College.